itanyag22/trace-speed-safety/README.md

 MIT License.
 See `LICENSE` for details.

-The speed thresholds applied in Tier 3 are drawn from published guidance by the World Health Organization and the International Transport Forum on Safe System principles in road safety.
+The speed thresholds applied in Tier 3 are drawn from published guidance by the World Health Organization (WHO) and the International Transport Forum (ITF) on Safe System principles in road safety.
 Both sources are publicly available reference material.